surfer190/fixes/docs/django/django-models.md

     field_name = models.ForeignKey(Modelname)

-If the asscoated model comes after the model declaration it must be in quotes
+If the associated model comes after the model declaration it must be in quotes

 Example:

     writer = models.ForeignKey('Writer')
     course = models.ForeignKey(Course)